-This post will be sharing 13 fascinating places to visit in Cambridge in 24 hours.
+This post will share 13 fascinating places to visit in Cambridge in 24 hours.

 Getting To Cambridge From Manchester